 The PBRF is accessed by universities, ITPs, wānanga and PTEs.

 The size of the PBRF funding pool is determined by government through its annual Budget.

-PBRF funding is agreed through the Investment Plan.
+PBRF funding is paid through the Investment Plan.
 Delivery of the Plan is monitored by the TEC.

 The funding period for the PBRF is the calendar year from 1 January to 31 December and is calculated using an established formula.

 The PBRF model has three elements:

 - Quality Evaluation: to reward and encourage the quality of researchers—60 percent of the fund

 - Research Degree Completions: to reflect research degree completions—25 percent of the fund

 - External Research Income: to reflect external research income—15 percent of fund.

 This element is an assessment of the research performance of staff at eligible TEOs by expert peer review panels.
 It is held periodically.
 There have been three Quality Evaluations to date – 2003, 2006 and 2012.
 In 2003 the assessment included all eligible researchers while 2006 was a partial round, with many of the Quality Categories achieved by researchers in 2003 carried over into the results for 2006.
 The 2012 Quality Evaluation was a full round of PBRF-eligible researchers from participating tertiary education organisations.